wrld3d/wrld-indoor-maps-api/FORMAT.md

     ]
 }
 ```
 ---

 #### Disclaimer
-This is an early version of the data format and API for eeGeo indoor maps.  eeGeo Ltd reserves the right to make changes to the API and its documentation at any time.
+This is a stable, semantically versioned Format.

+WRLD may make changes to the Format from time to time but will adhere to [Semantic Versioning](http://semver.org/) and provide backward compatible end points for as long as possible.

 ---

 #### Contact us
-If you have any problems or queries please [raise an issue](https://github.com/eegeo/indoor-maps-api/issues/new) or alternatively get in touch with us at support@eegeo.com.
+If you have any problems or queries please [raise an issue](https://github.com/wrld3d/wrld-indoor-maps-api/issues/new) or alternatively get in touch with us at support@wrld3d.com.